CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-07-02-Automatic Bounds Checking for NSArray.md

 ### Try Again

-Since primitive class methods cannot be overrode in `NSArray`, is there any chance to override one in an extension?
+Since primitive class methods cannot be overridden in `NSArray`, is there any chance to override one in an extension?

 From to [Apple's Document](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/CustomizingExistingClasses/CustomizingExistingClasses.html#//apple_ref/doc/uid/TP40011210-CH6-SW4)